soney/ProgramsInformationPeople/_sources/Assessments/week1a2.rst

     :nopre:
     :hidecode:

-    (This is not a problem set question) The code below defines functions used by several questions.
-Do not modify them, but feel free to take a look.
+    (This is not an assessment question) The code below defines functions used by one of the questions above.
+Do not modify the code, but feel free to take a look.

     ~~~~